 While it may be tempting for practice owners small and large to increase production by relying on employees to respond to email and manage other tasks from home, practice owners that allow their employees to do so should be sure to have a plan for dealing with the time that those employees spend handling practice business.

 Employee overtime pay is regulated by the federal government under the Fair Labor Standards Act of 1938 (the “FLSA”).
 Under this Act, many employees are eligible for overtime pay.
 While all workers paid on an hourly basis are eligible for overtime pay, some salaried employees qualify for overtime pay as well.
 Distinguishing between those salaried employees who qualify for overtime pay and those who do not is a particularly challenging area for employers.
+Once this has been determined, many workplaces make use of cloudpay.net‘s software to help automate and streamline the process, making it easier for the future, but before that can be put into place it must first be found out if it is a valid exemption.

 In order to be exempted from qualification for overtime pay, a salaried employee must earn at least $455 per week, and, generally, the employee must be a key decision–maker.
 Salaried employees such as office managers who manage, hire, and fire other employees; administrators who have decision-making authority; professionals with advanced degrees; and certain information technology workers, among others, are exempted from laws requiring the practice owner to provide overtime pay.
 Because distinguishing between these groups of salaried employees is a tedious, fact-based assessment, dental practice owners should consult an attorney to ensure they are in compliance with federal and state law.